Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_datacaching.md

 #### CacheKey attribute

-By default, Apizr will use all the method parameters (name and value) to generate a cache key (excepting property parameters, neither cancellation token parameters).
+By default, Apizr will use all the method parameters (name and value) to generate a cache key (excepting property parameters, neither cancellation token).
 But you may want to define your own cache key, choosing by yourself which parameter to include and which not.
 That's what the `CacheKey` attribute is made for.
 You can decorate one or more parameters with it, then it will be included in the cache key generation: